 Ideal Use: Woodland gardens, under trees, shaded flower beds

-Creeping ground cover plants are perfect for filling in gaps between stones in pathways or for use in rock gardens.
+Creeping specimens are perfect for filling in gaps between stones in pathways or for use in rock gardens.
 Plants like creeping thyme and creeping Jenny spread horizontally, creating a low, thick mat of foliage.
 These plants are ideal for areas where you want to add texture without height.

 Popular Varieties: Creeping thyme, creeping Jenny, blue star creeper